prasannavl/LiquidState/README.md

 - Enable usage of `null` as a value for a reference based `TState`.
 - All internal APIs that take both `TState` and `TTrigger` as generic parameters are now consistent, and always take them in that order.
 Generally shouldn't be any breaking change unless you ended up using internal or obscure APIs.

+######v8.1

+- Refactor project structure to move to NETCore: NetStandard 1.0
+- Revamp the nuget build process
+- Update coding conventions and cleanup